How can you have employee experience without a successful onboarding process?

 Onboarding needs to be maintained and engaged throughout the new hires first day, all the way past the 6-month and 12-month mark; in a way, onboarding should never stop.
 By implementing this process, it creates the opportunity for new hires to feel valued, respected, and appreciated – this all comes back to the overall employee experience.

 By having an onboarding process that is paperless and mobile-based, it can significantly improve your candidate experience, in turn, raising the employee experience as they choose to continue with the process.

 Paperless onboarding not only quickens the process but allows candidates to access their paperwork and forms, as well as digitally signing contracts and sending it over in a few moments.
 Instead of receiving paperwork through the mail or having to print, fill out, scan, fax over documents; candidates can do all this and more through their mobile device.
-By implementing digital signing and constant communication, it will lower candidates ghosting recruiters as they will be kept in the loop and not feel disconnected.
+By implementing digital signing and constant communication, it will lower candidates ghosting recruiters.
+This is due to them being kept in the loop and not feel disconnected.

-Keep your candidates in the loop, as well as ensuring everyone involved in the recruiting and hiring process is aware of the changes through internal communications.
+Keep your candidates in the loop.
+And also, ensure everyone involved in the recruiting and hiring process is aware of the changes through internal communications.

 Why is the EX so important?

 Think of it like this; if you have unhappy employees, you will have an unhappy business.
 It’s incredible how much the employee experience can affect and unconsciously hinder the success and financial growth of a company.

 The cost of turnover in Australia is estimated at $3.8 billion per year, as well as $385 million in avoidable recruitment cost, according to Price Waterhouse Coopers (PwC).
 The hours lost, the resources used, the costs wasted, it all adds up; therefore ensuring a positive EX will not only help engage and keep your employees committed and loyal to the company.
 But it will also further ensure the company maintains its finances and reputation at the forefront of its industry.